Library and Source Code Licensing

 The library comes with extensive javadoc and various examples showing how to handle DXF/DWG files from looking into their innards to displaying them on screen.

-All libraries come with one year of email support, one year of free updates, and the license allows the licensee to use the library in an unrestricted number of copies and projects.
+All libraries come with one year of email support, one year of free updates, and the license allows the licensee to use the library in an unrestricted number of copies and projects for an unlimited periof of time.

 |License||License Fee (DXF only)||License Fee (DXF+DWG)|